garden-io/garden/docs/other-plugins/exec.md

 # Exec

-The `exec` plugin and corresponding `exec` module type allow you to run commands locally on the host (e.g. your laptop or on your CI runner).
+The `exec` plugin and corresponding `exec` action type allow you to run commands locally on the host (e.g. your laptop or on your CI runner).

-It's built-in which means you don't need to specify it in the project level configuration and you can simply add `exec` modules right away.
+It's built-in which means you don't need to specify it in the project level configuration and you can simply add `exec` actions right away.

 It's great for running auth scripts as well as executing various scaffolding scripts that need to run "locally".

-It can also be used to start services locally (e.g. by executing commands like `yarn dev`).
+It can also be used to start applications locally (e.g. by executing commands like `yarn dev`).

 This can be very useful for hybrid environments where you have, say, your backend running in a remote production-like environment but your frontend running locally.

 ## Plugin Configuration

-Usually you don't need to configure the exec plugin because it's built-in and you can use exec modules directly.
+Usually you don't need to configure the `exec` plugin because it's built-in and you can use `exec` actions directly.

 However, it can be used to run init scripts ahead of other Garden execution.
-This is e.g. useful if you need to authenticate against a remote environment before Garden initializes other plugins.
+This is useful if you need to authenticate against a remote environment before Garden initializes other plugins.

 Here's an example where we run a script to authenticate against a Kubernetes cluster before initializing the Kubernetes